-In February the PKK released eight Turkish soldiers and officials it had held captive in northern Iraq, where it has bases, following a call by Mr. Öcalan for prisoners to be released by both sides.38 The gesture does not yet appear to have been matched by the Turkish Government.
+In February the PKK released eight Turkish soldiers and officials it had held captive in northern Iraq, where it has bases, following a call by Mr. Öcalan for prisoners to be released by both sides.
+The gesture does not yet appear to have been matched by the Turkish governmentGovernment.

 On March 21st, a letter, from Abdullah Öcalan, calling for a ceasefire, withdrawal of PKK militias from Turkish soil, and a 'New Turkey', was read out by BDP Deputies at massive Newroz celebrations in Diyarbakir and elsewhere throughout the southeast.
 In the letter Mr. Öcalan states: "We have come to a point today where guns shall be silenced and thoughts and ideas shall speak.
 A modernist paradigm that ignores, denies and externalizes has collapsed.
 Blood is being shed from the heart of this land, regardless of whether it is from a Turk, Kurd, Laz or Circassian.
 A new era begins now; politics comes to the fore, not arms.
-Now it is time for our armed elements to move outside [Turkey's]
+Now it is time for our armed elements to move outside [Turkey's] borders," and made repeated reference to fraternity between Turks and Kurds."
+Following that declaration, a unilateral ceasefire was declared by the PKK on 23 March.